 This song has more musical variation than the others, suggesting that Max has a world of possibilities to choose from as he continues to develop.

 I have to say I am thoroughly amazed by Restless Heaven . . . and very relieved.
 Max is one of many who have approached me on Twitter and requested a review, requests that always lead to a certain discomfort.
 I love exploring new music, but the truth is that because of the proliferation of recording software and the consequent increase in independent records, the quality of the music produced today has become iffy at best—and that applies to both the indies and the slaves of the record companies.
 While I support the democratization of music production, it has made things a bit awkward for the independent music critic who cannot hide behind the shield of the corporate façade.
 I’ve had to decline several requests based on incompatibility with my general tastes, and have had to refuse to consider several others because the music just wasn’t that good.
-I hate telling new artists that are just breaking in that their music didn’t grab me, and after agreeing to Max’s request, I had that uh-oh feeling that this could turn out to be yet another awkward moment in the life of a music blogger.
+I hate telling new artists who are just breaking in that their music didn’t grab me, and after agreeing to Max’s request, I had that uh-oh feeling that this could turn out to be yet another awkward moment in the life of a music blogger.

 So, it is with great joy and palpable relief that I can say, “Hey, Max!
 You don’t suck!”
 To my readers, I will say that Max Gowan is an amazing talent, and if he chooses music as one of what will likely be many creative paths he chooses to follow in life, I want to hear what he comes up with every step of the way.